Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: CR hydrodynamics

 Equating LHS \autoref{EcrLHS} and \autoref{FcrLHS} with RHS \autoref{eq:EcrRHS} and \autoref{eq:FcrRHS} gives CR fluid equations in the $\vec{u}_\perp$ frame, but in the end we need equations in the lab frame.
 In doing so, we first need the transformation relations for CR fluid quantities $\mathcal{E}_{\rm cr}$, $\vec{F}_{\rm cr}$ and $\mathbf{P}_{\rm cr}$, and then derive the perpendicular component of $\vec{F}_{\rm cr}$ arising from advection across field lines.

-As CRs are relativistic particles, CR hydrodynamics shares similarities to radiation transport particularly in frame transformation relations. \cite{Thomas19} showed the results for CRs by combining $\mathcal{E}_{\rm cr}$, $\vec{F}_{\rm cr}$ and $\mathbf{P}_{\rm cr}$ as a rank-2 energy momentum tensor and then applying a Lorentz transformation.
+As CRs are relativistic particles, CR hydrodynamics shares similarities to RHD particularly in frame transformation relations. \cite{Thomas19} showed the results for CRs by combining $\mathcal{E}_{\rm cr}$, $\vec{F}_{\rm cr}$ and $\mathbf{P}_{\rm cr}$ as a rank-2 energy momentum tensor and then applying a Lorentz transformation.
 We slightly extended their results to the case with an anisotropic $\mathbf{P}_{\rm cr}$, and list the relations below.
-Our calculation and final results are in direct analogy with the relations in radiation transport \citep[e.g.,][]{Mihalas84,Castor07,Jiang2012}:
+Our calculation and final results are in direct analogy with the relations in RHD \citep[e.g.,][]{Mihalas84,Castor07,Jiang2012}:

 Neglecting $\mathcal{O}(u_\perp^2/c^2)$ terms, we see $\mathcal{E}_{\rm cr,lab}=\mathcal{E}_{\rm cr}$ since $\vec{u}_\perp \perp \vec{F}_{\rm cr}$, thus we do not distinguish between them.
 It is also evident that $\vec{F}_{\rm cr,lab}\cdot\vec{b}=F_{\rm cr,\parallel}$, i.e., the parallel components in the lab frame and the $\vec{u}_\perp$ frame are identical.